Lattice embeddings in percolation: The case of equal dimensions

-The proof of Theorem \ref{main}(c) will proceed by playing Propositions \ref{tucker} and \ref{surface} against one another to obtain a contradiction.
-The number of permitted colours is crucial --- if one colour more were added to $1,\ldots,d-1$ then the conclusion of Proposition \ref{tucker} would no longer hold, while with one colour fewer, the conclusion of Proposition \ref{surface} would not hold.
-It should also be noted that the use of the star-lattice $G^*$ is essential in Proposition \ref{tucker} --- the statement does not hold for the nearest-neighbour lattice $G(\Z^d,\ell^1,1)$.
+The proof of Theorem \ref{main}(c) will proceed by playing Propositions \ref{tucker} and~\ref{surface} against one another to obtain a contradiction.
+The number of permitted colors is crucial---if one color more were added to $1,\ldots,d-1$, then the conclusion of Proposition \ref{tucker} would no longer hold, while with one color fewer, the conclusion of Proposition \ref{surface} would not hold.
+It should also be noted that the use of the star-lattice $G^*$ is essential in Proposition \ref{tucker}---the statement does not hold for the nearest-neighbor lattice $G(\Z^d,\ell^1,1)$.
+Another key point is that the presence of closed sites is essential for Proposition \ref{surface}---the conclusion does not hold when $p=1$ (for any $K,C$), since such a coloring would give a contradiction to Proposition \ref{tucker}.

-The choice of the Lipschitz constant $d^{-1}$ in Proposition \ref{surface}(c) above is relatively unimportant --- the result would hold for any positive constant, while any constant less than $(d-1)^{-1}$ would suffice for our application (see Lemma \ref{intersection} below).
+The choice of the Lipschitz constant $d^{-1}$ in Proposition \ref{surface}(c) above is relatively unimportant---the result\vadjust{\goodbreak} would hold for any positive constant, while any constant less than $(d-1)^{-1}$ would suffice for our application (see Lemma \ref{intersection} below).

-Our proof of Proposition \ref{tucker} will use Tucker's Lemma, a beautiful result of topological combinatorics.
-The general version of \cite{lefschetz,tucker} applies to triangulations of a ball, and is a close relative of the Borsuk--Ulam Theorem; see \cite{matousek} for background.
+Our proof of Proposition \ref{tucker} will use Tucker's lemma, a beautiful result of topological combinatorics.
+The general version of \cite{lefschetz,tucker} applies to triangulations of a ball, and is a close relative of the Borsuk--Ulam theorem (see~\cite{matousek} for background).
 We need only a special case, for the cuboid, which is also proved in \cite{baker}.